 Windows 10 is designed to be an always-connected, always-up-to-date operating system.
-It’s the most data-hungry version of Windows yet and if you have a limited bandwidth, you might have noticed, your data plans were quickly eaten up in minutes.
+It’s the most data-hungry version of Windows yet and if you have limited bandwidth, you might have noticed, your data plans were quickly eaten up in minutes.
 And if you are wondering what could be causing this?
 It’s your new Windows 10.
-But you can stop Windows 10 from using so much data using few tricks.
+But you can stop Windows 10 from using so much data using a few tricks.
 Okay, let’s start.

 Despite all Windows 10’s automatic updates, the majority of data usage on your PC probably comes from the applications you use.
 First thing, we should do is to see exactly how much data each application on your computer has been using.